 Epidemiology including risk factors and primary prevention

-- Scald: keep water heater at a maximum of 120°F; use back burners for cooking on stoves and turn handles toward the back
+- Scald: keep water heater at a maximum of 120°F; use back burners for cooking on stoves and turn handles toward the back.
+Nearly 75% of all scalding burns in children are preventable.12

 In thermal injuries, healthy skin is disrupted, leading to water permeability, capillary leakage, and significant fluid loss.
 With fluid and protein shifts, edema develops.
 Massive cell destruction leads to shock and a hypermetabolic state, with total body surface area (TBSA) greater than 40%.
 Given the large surface area to mass ratio, children are also at risk for hypothermia.